 Late March 2013 -Menino announces he will not run for a sixth mayoral term, saying his health has kept him from maintaining a schedule of back-to-back events and neighborhood visits around the city.

 April 2013 - Mayor Menino breaks his right leg when he twisted his ankle and fell.
-He was scheduled to have a plate and screws implanted to set the fibula.
+He had a plate and screws implanted to set the fibula.